A+

 Cost Of Living Quick Facts

-• The cost of living in Hernando is equal to the national average
+• The cost of living in Hernando is 1% higher than the national average

 • Mississippi general sales tax is 37% higher than the national average